HL7/US-Core/input/pagecontent/screening-and-assessments.md

 Not all questions and answers in an assessment tool may or should be represented as FHIR Observations.
 For example, the FHIR patient resource best represents patient demographic information.
 {:.bg-info}

-#### US Core Observation Clinical Judgment Profile
+#### US Core Observation Simple Observation Profile

 Some systems record clinical judgments as a Problem or Health Concern.
-For those systems that support them as observations, US Core defines a [US Core Observation Clinical Judgment Profile] that US Core Servers **MAY** support.
-The Judgment may contribute to the identification of future problems or health concerns and can support service requests and procedures.
-When a Clinical Judgment or Problem or Health Concern is recorded based on an Assessment or Screening tool, systems **SHOULD** associate it with the US Core Observation Screening and Assessments observation.
+For those systems that support them as observations, US Core defines a [US Core Simple Observation Profile] that US Core Servers **MAY** support.
+This observation may contribute to the identification of future problems or health concerns and can support service requests and procedures.
+When an Simple Observation or Problem or Health Concern is recorded based on an Assessment or Screening tool, systems **SHOULD** associate it with the US Core Observation Screening and Assessments observation.

 #### What About QuestionnaireResponse?